 Reporting to Public Health is mandatory per O.C.G.A.
 31-12-2.
-For a list of reportable diseases, please refer to the Notifiable Disease/Condition Reporting list.
+For a list of reportable diseases, please refer to the Notifiable Disease Reporting Requirements.

 - Fax a copy of your building lay-out if possible, so we can see where the ill residents live.

 - If possible, obtain history from the first person identified as sick including did they leave the facility, have visitors over that were sick and etc.

 - Do not admit any new residents, if possible

 - Keep sick residents in their rooms, if possible